Once a website is launched, business owners turn to the search engines. Often a website is listed for a few general terms and the company name.

 Having no knowledge of page rank means that SEO efforts are next to useless.
 Use website SEO analysis software.

 I love MOZ, and use it for my SEO campaigns.
-MOZ Pro enables a business to track where they rank by key word, and associate phrases to pages giving page optimisation scores.
-MOZ gives more keyword suggestions around a term, provides data how often a phrase is searched and how difficult it would be to rank for that term, helping webmasters improve pages.
+MOZ Pro enables a business to track where they rank by keyword and associate phrases to pages giving page optimisation scores.
+MOZ gives more keyword suggestions around a term, provides data on how often a phrase is searched and how difficult it would be to rank for that term, helping webmasters improve pages.

 Using an intelligent system like this lets business owners target key phrases and improve their content around those key phrases.

 This sort of system gives you direction, and lets you know what your clients are searching for.
 This means you can start to build pages and blog posts around the content your audience craves.